toa-io/comq/readme.md

 Returns an instance of `IO` once a successful connection to one of the shards is established.

-Outgoing messages are sent to one of the shards, having the least amount pending outgoing messages (e.g.: awaiting broker confirmations).

-Outgoing messages are sent to the shard with the least amount of pending outgoing messages (e.g. messages waiting for broker confirmations).
-If a shard's underlying connection is lost or back pressure is applied to one of its channels, it is removed from the shard pool.
-Any messages that meet these conditions while being sent will immediately be routed to the next available shard in the pool.
+Outgoing messages are sent to a single connection chosen at random from the shard pool.
+Shards that lose their underlying connection or experience channel [back pressure](#flow-control) on corresponding channel are removed from the pool.
+Pending messages meeting these conditions are immediately routed among the remaining shards in the pool.
+If no shards are available, messages will wait until any shard's connection is re-established.

 Incoming messages are consumed from all shards.